SamG101-Developer/SPP-Primer-3/Writerside/topics/Memory-Model.md

 Three key techniques are used to ensure memory errors are always mitigated:
-1. [Ownership Tracking](#ownership-tracking) - this tracks the ownership of objects, and at any line of the program, the compiler can know if an object is holding an initialized object, or contains no object.
+1. [Ownership Tracking](#ownership-tracking) - this tracks the ownership of objects, and at any line of the program, the compiler knows if a variable is holding an initialized object, or contains no object.
 In the case no object is contained, the symbol is unusable except for assignment (re-allocation).
 2. [Second-Class Borrows](#second-class-borrows) - this is a way to borrow an object without moving it.
 This is useful for when a function needs to borrow an object, but the object must be used again after the function call.
 Borrows can only be taken at certain places, removing the need for lifetime analysis.
-3. [The Law of Exclusivity](#the-law-of-exclusivity) - this is a rule that states that only one mutable borrow xor any number of immutable borrows can exist at a time.
+3. [The Law of Exclusivity](#the-law-of-exclusivity) - this is a rule that states that only one mutable borrow xor any number of immutable borrows overlapping memory regions can exist at a time.
 This is enforced by the compiler, and if a mutable borrow is attempted while another borrow exists, the compiler will throw a compile time error.

 ## Ownership Tracking